engagelab/viva/docs/canvas/canvas.md

 ##### Administrator Role
-Viva for Canvas requires a special "course enrolment" type role to recognise which User(s) in a Course is the Administrator The name of this role (e.g. 'Viva Administrator') should be noted in `.env` at `CANVAS_ADMIN_ROLE=`
+Viva for Canvas requires creating inside Canvas a special Group to recognise which User(s) in a Course are Administrators This determines which Viva uses can log into the Viva admin pages The ID of this Group should be entered in `.env` at `CANVAS_ADMIN_GROUP_ID=`

 ##### Ethics Course
 At UiO, an ethics course must be completed before a user is allowed to use Viva.